Mike McCoy (American football coach): Denver Broncos (second stint)

-On January 13, 2017, McCoy was named the offensive coordinator of the Denver Broncos.
-He was fired after a six-game losing streak on November 20.
+On January 13, 2017, McCoy was named the offensive coordinator of the Denver Broncos under new head coach Vance Joseph.
+On November 20, McCoy was fired after a six-game losing streak.

 Arizona Cardinals

-On January 25, 2018, McCoy was hired by the Arizona Cardinals as the offensive coordinator, replacing Harold Goodwin.
-On October 19, McCoy was fired after offensive struggles with the team and was replaced by Byron Leftwich.
+On January 25, 2018, McCoy was hired by the Arizona Cardinals to be their offensive coordinator under new head coach Steve Wilks.
+On October 19, McCoy was fired after the team had offensive struggles and was replaced by Byron Leftwich.

 Jacksonville Jaguars

-On February 7, 2022, McCoy was hired by the Jacksonville Jaguars to serve as the team's quarterbacks coach.
+On February 7, 2022, McCoy was hired by the Jacksonville Jaguars to serve as the team's quarterbacks coach under new head coach Doug Pederson.